bukjoh/PyFraME/README.md

                   multipole_order=2, use_polarizabilities=True,
                   basis='loprop-6-31+G*')

-# Create Project() object
+# Create Project() object that is used to create embedding potentials and write
+# input files.
 project = pyframe.Project()

 # Set path to scratch directory.
-# This will be used by the auxiliary programs, e.g. Dalton or MOLCAS.
+This will be used by the auxiliary programs,
+# e.g. Dalton or Molcas.
 project.scratch_dir = '/path/to/scratch'

 # Set path to working directory (it will be created if it does not exist).
 # This directory will contain the final output files from PyFraME (e.g. Dalton
-# mol and pot files), and a directory for each fragment which will contain
-# output from the auxiliary program, e.g. Dalton or MOLCAS.
+# mol and pot files), and the output from the auxiliary program.
+In addition,
+# during execution it will contain temporary directories for each fragment.
 project.work_dir = '/path/to/work'

 # Specifies the number of jobs that will be run on each node.
+A fragment may
-# A fragment may require one or more calculations run by an auxiliary program.
+# require one or more calculations run by an auxiliary program.
+Each of these
-# Each of these counts as a job.
+# counts as a job.
 project.jobs_per_node = 2

 # Specifies memory per job.
-# Note that this amount will be shared by MPI processes
+Note that this amount will be shared by MPI processes.
 project.memory_per_job = 2048 * 12

-# Number of MPI processes per job
+# Number of MPI processes per job.
 project.mpi_procs_per_job = 12

 # You can manually specify the name of nodes that should be used to run jobs.